Arthod/arthod.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Systems Developer based in Odense, Denmark.
-I currently work for [Jeppesen ForeFlight](https://www.jeppesenforeflight.com/), where I develop flight-planning software.
+I have a MSc in Computer Science from the University of Southern Denmark.
+I currently work for [Jeppesen ForeFlight](https://www.jeppesenforeflight.com/), where I develop and optimize software for flight planning.

 In my free time I enjoy participating in optimization competitions in operations research and conducting research.
 I am also a member of working group 1 of the COST Action CA22137 - Randomised Optimisation Algorithms Research Network ([ROAR-NET](https://roar-net.eu/)).